JasperFx/lamar/documentation/documentation/compilation/frames/variables.md

 <!--title:Working with Variables-->

-The `Variable` class in Lamar models the CLR type and usage of a value within a generated method.
+The `Variable` class in LamarCodeGeneration models the CLR type and usage of a value within a generated method.

 Here are some samples of creating variable objects with a variable type and name: